Dreyrk/RemnantWiki/README.md

 # RemnantWiki

-RemnantWiki is a website for get informations on Remnant from the ashes game items and manage your builds
+RemnantWiki is a Web App for get informations on Remnant from the ashes game items and manage your builds

 ## Installation